Shopify Customer Analytics

 - Fixed date range - show data for a specific period between two dates

-- Calendar year and month - show the AOV for a specific year (e.g., 2024) or a specific month (e.g., May 2024).
+- Calendar year and month - show the AOV for a specific year (e.g., 2024) or a particular month (e.g., May 2024).

-Total Sales per customer analytics
+Total Sales per Customer Analytics

 -